acoppes/acoppes/site/_drafts/test-draft.markdown

 _Note: even though it is against the idea of ECS to have logic in components, some times it comes super handy to have helper logic in there in the form of properties, methods or even extension methods._

 Having said that, I will share some examples inspired in my experience.
-# Distributing data in multiple components
+# Too much data in only a component

 In a platformer game, the main character walks over platforms and can jump from platform to platform.
 For this game, we could have just a CharacterComponent with data like movement horizontal speed over platforms and air, jump speed and initial impulse when jumping, etc: